 A person who is an employee of an electrical contractor, or, of the holder of an in-house electrical installing work licence, who falsely represents that particular electrical work is carried out by or on behalf of his or her employer commits an offence.

-[Regulation 35 amended by Gazette 13 Apr 2012 p.
+[Regulation 35 amended: Gazette 13 Apr 2012 p.
 1652.]

 36. Eligibility for electrical contractor’s licence